Grime music: Origins

-Grime emerged in the early 2000s in London.
+Grime emerged in the early 2000s in East London.
 It has origins tied with UK pirate radio stations such as Rinse FM, Deja Vu, Major FM, Delight FM, Freeze 92.7 and Mission. and it was through pirate radio that artists could first present themselves and build an audience.
 In the late 1990s, UK garage grew in popularity and also found crossover commercial success with shows on Kiss 100 and BBC Radio 1.
 Whilst much of the popular UK garage sound fused soul and R&B influences, a 'darker garage' sound was also appearing which was more instrumental and less vocal, which allowed MCs to lay down lyrics over them.
 The role of MCs became more prominent on radio shows, and collectives such as So Solid Crew (on Delight FM), Heartless Crew (on Mission), and Pay As U Go (on Rinse FM) would begin to pave the way for what would eventually be called "grime".
 Members of these crews would begin to experiment with accessible music creation software such as Fruityloops to write their own instrumentals which were cut to dubplate for shows.

-The first grime track is often debated.
+The first definitive grime release is often debated.
 Some will credit Pay As U Go's "Know We" or So Solid Crew's "Dilemma" (both were released in 2000), however, "Eskimo" by Wiley (produced in Christmas 1999 or early 2000, but released in 2002) and "Pulse X" by Youngstar (released in 2002), a member of Musical Mobb, are also often considered to be contenders.
 Dizzee Rascal personally claimed his song "Crime", released in 2000, was the first grime song.
 DJ Slimzee and DJ Karnage have also suggested "Year 2000" (released 2000) by Wiley as a contender.
 Other tracks that were among the first to be labelled as "grime" include "Ice Rink" and "Igloo" by Wiley, "Creeper" by Danny Weed, and "Dollar Sign" by Sticky featuring Stush.
+Also of note is the OST for the 1994 video game Wolverine: Adamantium Rage.
+Composed by British producer Dylan Beale, it features "all the hallmarks of early grime instrumentals: staccato strings, eski bleeps and square wave bass".
+This would mean it predates the first recognised grime tracks by as much as 8 years.

 Wiley at the timed dubbed the sound 'eskibeat' rather than "grime", which had yet to gain popular usage.
 His song "Eskimo" was characterised by its sparse and cold production, and "awkward, off-kilter rhythms".
-Wiley explained this colder, darker sound, reflected his mental state at the time, stating "The music reflects what’s going on in society.
-Everyone’s so angry at the world and each other.
-And they don’t know why" to Spin magazine in 2005.
+Wiley explained this colder, darker sound, reflected his mental state at the time, stating "The music reflects what's going on in society.
+Everyone's so angry at the world and each other.
+And they don't know why" to Spin magazine in 2005.
 The name "grime" was coined by journalists who initially termed the music's sub-bass heavy sound as "grimy", which subsequently became "grime".
 It has also been suggested by artists themselves that the term fits as the music frequently talks about "grimy goings-on" in deprived areas.
 Initially, some referred to the genre as 'grimey garage'.